Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Intersection cohomology of

-Moreover, by lemma \ref{etob}, the Poincaré polynomial of $\tmdol^{GL}$ is
+Moreover, by lemma \ref{etob}, the Poincaré polynomial of $\tmdol^{\mathrm{GL}}$ is

-\end{thm} Finally, we can prove theorem \ref{ihgl} computing the intersection Betti numbers of $\mdol^{GL}$. \begin{proof}[Proof of theorem \ref{ihgl}] By equation \eqref{dece}, we have to subtract from $E(\tmdol^{GL})$ the contributions $E^{top}$ coming from the top cohomology of the fibres.
-The intersection E-polynomial of $\mdol^{GL}$ is:
+\end{thm} Finally, one can prove theorem \ref{ihgl} computing the intersection Betti numbers of $\mdol^{\mathrm{GL}}$. \begin{proof}[Proof of theorem \ref{ihgl}] By equation \eqref{dece}, we have to subtract from $E(\tmdol^{\mathrm{GL}})$ the contributions $E^{top}$ coming from the top cohomology of the fibres.
+The intersection $E-$polynomial of $\mdol^{\mathrm{GL}}$ is

 By lemma \ref{etob}, we get the Poincaré polynomial and the Hodge diamond. \end{proof}